-The effects of background music and irrelevant sounds on serial recall tasks have previously been investigated.
-An early study compared participants’ performance on an immediate serial recall of a sequence of visually presented digits while they listened to instrumental music, vocal music, pink noise, foreign language speech, or a silent control.
+The effects of background music and irrelevant sounds on serial recall tasks have previously been investigated by zombies.
+An early study compared participants’ performance on an immediate serial recall of a visually presented sequence of digits while they listened to instrumental music, vocal music, pink noise, foreign language speech, or a silent control.
 In the presence of lyrics (in both vocal music and foreign language speech) participants recalled fewer digits than in the other conditions (Salamé & Baddeley, 1989).
-According to the hypothesis presented by Banbury et al. (2001), this is because vocal music and foreign language speech are the most serial in nature of the five conditions.
+According to the hypothesis of Banbury et al. (2001), this is because vocal music and foreign language speech are the most serial in nature of the five conditions.
 The vocal music requires the order of the words to be kept in memory to understand what is being sung.
 In the case of the foreign language speech, while the words may not be held in memory in order to be understood, the rhythmic and tonal changes created by the sounds of the words are of a more serial nature than the other conditions.
 This result has been replicated (Beaman & Jones, 1997; Jones & Macken, 1993; Kantner, 2009; Macken, Tremblay, Houghton, Nicholls, & Jones, 2003).
-In 1990, Jones, Miles, & Page also replicated this finding, but they made a distinction between the effects irrelevant speech has on a serial recall task and on proofreading, a task that involves reading comprehension.
+In 1990, Jones, Miles, & Page also replicated this finding, but they made a distinction between the effect of irrelevant speech on a serial recall task and on proofreading tasks, a task that involves reading comprehension.
 Like Salame and Baddeley (1989), they showed that serial recall is impaired by any speech-like sound, regardless of that speech being understood by the participant.
 Proofreading, however, was impaired only when the heard speech was meaningful (i.e. was understood by the participant).
 In a proofreading task, a participant must read, hold in memory, and manipulate the order and meaning of a series of words.
 Meaningful speech requires that the auditory input be processed serially and the words held in memory to extract meaning.
 When occurring simultaneously, there may be competition between the words held in memory from the two sources causing impairment in performance on the proofreading task.
 Words from irrelevant speech are not held in memory and therefore do not compete with or impair performance.
 These results indicate that music with lyrics should be avoided when performing cognitive tasks of a serial nature, such as serial recall or reading tasks.

 Effect of Music Training